kobayashikento/UAssist/README.md

 As a group, we created both the front and backend of this website and it made is accessible anywhere on the web using the following link http://aqueous-reef-85157.herokuapp.com/

-The front end mainly uses html, css, js and, jQuery and the server side were coded using ajax, mongo db and, node.js
+The front end mainly uses Bootstrap and jQuery and the server side were coded using ajax, mongo db and, node.js

 We received a grade of 100% (class avg.
 75.5%) in this project.